-One of the easiest ways to offset the rising costs of a funeral is to purchase a burial insurance policy (also called final expense or funeral insurance).
+One of the easiest ways to offset the rising costs of a funeral, whether it be the cost of a burial or a cremation service, is to purchase a burial insurance policy (also called final expense or funeral insurance).
 These policies provide the added resources to cover the full cost of a funeral without leaving your loved ones in debt because of your passing.

 Burial life insurance policies can have coverage amounts that range from $2,500 to $20,000.
 They can be purchased from most large insurance companies.
 For many companies, the applicant must be at least 50 years old to apply for a funeral insurance plan.

 Everyone is different, and each family has different insurance needs based on their specific situation.
 It can be a difficult process deciding which type of coverage is going to work best for you.
 We are going to explore burial insurance and the different benefits of the plans and if one of these burial insurance policies are going to work best for you and your family.

 Burial insurance works similarly to other insurance plans, but with the idea that the payout from the plan can be used to cover the expenses of a funeral and all other final expenses like medical bills or unpaid debts.
 These plans are offered by many insurance companies and can be purchased up to age 100 depending on the company.
 Over the course of the policy, the premiums will never increase and are effective for as long as payments are continued.
 These policies are cash policies, meaning they will build cash value the longer you hold the policy.